basnijholt/nijho.lt/content/post/agentic-coding/index.md

 {{% callout note %}}
 **TL;DR:** My AI coding journey had two major phases: Phase 1 started in March 2023 with GPT-4's release—using chat interfaces with copy-paste workflows.
 Phase 2 began just two months ago in July 2025 with **Claude Code**—an agentic AI that can explore codebases, run tests, and debug itself.
-This second leap was so transformative that I spent >10k USD worth of API usage in the first month alone (thankfully capped at $200 with the Pro plan).
+This second leap was as transformative as the first one.
+I spent >10k USD worth of API usage in the first month alone (thankfully capped at $200 with the Pro plan).
 {{% /callout %}}

 ## 2. But Don't You Love Programming?